 As is usual, a favourite “go to” subject matter when experimenting with media, is to draw or paint a women’s face.
 I also employ a “face” as a way to convey a mood or emotion.
 They are mostly imaginary.
-Sometimes I can see a inkling of a likeness to me, though mostly a younger and prettier version!
+Sometimes I can see a inkling of a likeness to me, though perhaps a younger and prettier version!
 I say more about all of this on a post, called “About Drawing Faces”.

 I often draw a “face” looking downwards, perhaps from looking down at my four boys over the years.
 Now I have to look up; they are all over 6 foot tall!.

 I put a photo of me on my “About” page recently, where I’m looking down at my grand niece, though you can’t see her.
 Not keen on having my photo taken; they are scarce.
 I’ll get onto having more taken, because I think the kid’s would appreciate it.
 Here’s a “link” if you wish to have a look.

 When I’ve taught drawing, I always stress the importance of learning to draw from keen observation – to draw what you “see”.
 If (or when) you choose to move away from this, these acquired skills can still help and inform your work.